 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-MISC.
 The account number is also required if you check the "FATCA filing requirement" box.
-See Foreign Account Tax Compliance Act (FATCA) Filing Requirement Checkbox, earlier.
+See Box 13, later.
 Additionally, the IRS encourages you to designate an account number for all Forms 1099-MISC that you file.
-See part L in the 2021 General Instructions for Certain Information Returns.
+See part L in the current year General Instructions for Certain Information Returns.